rvsrvs/jasdev.github.io/_posts/2015-08-22-remote-work-and-loneliness.markdown

 - Shutting Down My Computer

     One thing that surprised me when I initially started working remotely was that I actually worked more than I previously did onsite.
 I would often let work-related tasks slip into my personal life (exaggerated by time zone differences).
-Answering that one email after hours or getting extra development time in the night.
+Answering that one email after hours or getting extra development time at night.
 While these small occurrences may seem harmless, they quickly add up and contribute to burnout.
 This is when I started to become strict about shutting down my computer after work.
 I wouldn't reply to non-urgent messages after signing off either.
 While this may require an adjustment period, it helped my previous teams rely on asynchronous communication, which plays well with time zones and honoring people's periods of productivity.

 All in all, I am a huge fan of remote work.
 It affords you and your team many benefits that just aren't possible when requiring everyone to be under the same roof.
-However, loneliness is a hurdle that needs to be discussed and overcome openly.
+However, loneliness is a hurdle that needs to be discussed openly and overcome.
 I hope some of the lessons and techniques I learned can help in your journey.
 Have any that I missed?
 [Let me know!](https://twitter.com/jasdev)

 ---